 *We’re going to make some assumptions that you’re working from home, already have transport to get to & from clients and a you have a decent vacuum cleaner.
 You can see what other equipment you need to get started on our post “Equipment needed to start a cleaning business“.

-***If you’re going it alone you don’t need to confirm your criminal records check to anyone if you don’t wish to, however we’d advise giving potential clients peace of mind by providing one.
+**If you’re going it alone we’d advise giving potential clients peace of mind by providing a criminal records check.

 Now of course if you’re going it alone you’ll need to think about getting a digital presence.
 We haven’t included any costs for that as everyone has different levels of “techie know-how”.

 Some people might be able to fashion a simple a website by themselves, others may opt to pay for a professional website, whilst some may simply rely on Facebook or another social media platform.

 Now let’s look at ongoing costs on a monthly basis: